 Zero trust leverages controllers that take decisions based on contexts such as location, geo-location, device fingerprint, etc. and attributes associated with the access request and enforce security controls such as multi-factor authentication.
 This eliminates blind spots and reduces the attack surface.

 Mobile first generations are tech savvy and are today’s biggest consumers- organizations, will have these GenZ populations as a workforce as well.
 Many organizations still rely on traditional network access solutions such as virtual private network (VPN), that are not right for securing businesses that are meant to survive during digital transformation.
 Senior IT executives need to consider strategically implementing zero trust in their organizations.
 The connected workforce requires speed and experience to enhance productivity.
 Traditional network access solutions and introduction of point security solutions result in poor performance and lack of access control .
-Adopting Zero Trust for Digital Transformation will enhance productivity and definitely contribute to the organization’s operational efficiency.
+Adopting Zero Trust Security in Digital Transformation will enhance productivity and definitely contribute to the organization’s operational efficiency.